PRAY TOGETHER

 • Do we want to include any friends to come along with us?

-• What arrangements need to be done?
+• What arrangements do we need to make?
 Who’s to do what?

-• Validate when you’re to have the next planning session.
-This is important to do right now because if you don’t, it probably won’t get onto the calendar for next month.
+This is important to do this right now because if you don’t, it probably won’t get it on the calendar for next month.

 • “Do we need to change anything?”